Harshi3107/Student-Health-Wellness-Platform/README.md

 Student Health & Wellness Platform – Frontend

-A student-centric digital platform to support well-being through an intuitive frontend interface for students, faculty, and admins.
+A student-centric digital platform to support well-being through an intuitive frontend interface for students and admins.

 🌟 Overview